-Coordinator, Computer Networking & Systems (CNS)
+Reza Dai, Chair, Computer Networking & Systems (CNS)

 email@example.com or 847.376.7778

-To contact any faculty member in CIS, consult the faculty page of this web site.
-Other programs also offer computer oriented curriculum such as Computer Applications for Business (CAB) Computer Networking and Systems (CNS), Electronics (ELT), Computer Science (CSC) etc. Consult the college catalog or Oakton Website for further information.
+Other computer-oriented curriculum are Computer Applications for Business (CAB), Computer Networking and Systems (CNS), Electronics and Computer Technology (ELT), Computer Science (CSC).
+Consult the college catalog or Oakton Website for further information.